Queensland Consolidated Regulations

 251. Record of tripping of electricity supply

-252. General back-up for gas monitoring system
+252. General back-up for gas management system

 253. Withdrawal of persons in case of danger caused by failure or non-operation of gas monitoring system